abhit-rana/OLA-Taxi-Booking-Service-clone-/README.md

 # OLA_taxi_booking_service_clone

-Languages used: PHP, MysQl and the database is MariaDB
+Languages used: PHP, HTML, CSS and MySQl
+Database used is MariaDB

 Repo consist of PHP files and SQl file for the database